noMoreCLI/howToModel/README.md

 After 8 Steps your application will be modeled and ready for deployment, although we recommend for production some additional tweaks add security.

 ### Step 1: Top-Down Modeling
 As I'm writing here on how I modeled the NextCloud Application I've chosen a more Top-Down modeling approach.
-However, building the application and services was performed using a bottom-up aproach with many deployments and errors.
-So we do here some mixture of both approaches, as I think this is helpful.
+However, building the application and services was performed using a bottom-up approach with many deployments and errors.
+So, we do here some mixture of both approaches, as I think this is helpful.
 Especially if you're following these steps to build you own application profile.

-First we check the documenation of NextCloud in regards of the deployment requirements.
-Althought there are a couple of options, we settled down on the following ones in **bold**:
+First, we check the documentation of NextCloud in regards of the deployment requirements.
+Although there are a couple of options, we settled down on the following ones in **bold**:

 - OS: Red Hat Enterprise Linux 7 / Ubuntu 16.04 LTS recommended, Linux (Debian 7, SUSE Linux Enterprise Server 11 SP3 & 12, Red Hat Enterprise Linux/**CentOS 6.5** and 7 (7 is 64-bit only), Ubuntu 14.04 LTS, 16.04 LTS)
 - Memory: 128MB to **512MB**
-- Dedictaed Web server: **Apache 2 (mod_php, php-fpm)** or Nginx (php-fpm)
+- Dedicated Web server: **Apache 2 (mod_php, php-fpm)** or Nginx (php-fpm)
 - Dedicated Databases: **MySQL/MariaDB 5.5+** ; PostgreSQL; Oracle 11g
 - PHP 5.6 + required